aarondwi/together/README.md

 ## Notes for benchmarks

 We use 1 message per `Submit()` for the normal usage to mimic the outermost services, which need to combine many small messages.
-The `SubmitMany()` benchmarks use a batch of 256 to mimic upstream services, which can receive batches from outer services, instead of one by one.
+The `SubmitMany()` benchmarks use a batch of 256 to mimic upstream services/databases, which can receive batches from outer services, instead of one by one.

 ## Nice to have